 Remembrance in the Holy Masses, prayers, and devotions during the

-You are invited to send your prayer intentions, and the names of those you wish remembered in the Holy Masses, prayers, sacrifices, and devotions during the month of March, and during the March Novena to Saint Joseph.
+You are invited to send your prayer intentions, and the names of those you wish remembered in the Holy Masses, prayers, sacrifices, and devotions during the month of MAY, and during the Pentecost Novena - Solemn Octave of Pentecost.
 Please send your prayer intentions and the names of those you wish remembered (see below) this month and especially during the Novena - or email to:

 Any size alms is very much appreciated.
 These alms help to provide the basic daily needs of this monastery.
 Our holy vow of poverty makes the monastery dependent upon the kindness and generosity of the Faithful.
 Thank you and God bless you!

 May God reward your kindness and goodness!
 Be assured a remembrance in all prayers and sacrifices this month - and especially during the Novena.
 Your prayer requests are always held in strict confidence - between you and God.